Sirivik/sirivik/site/content/programs/growing-initiatives.en.md

 blurb: Growing fresh food locally in the Arctic!
 description: >-
   As a fly-in arctic community accessing fresh herbs and vegetables can be difficult due to  harsh weather conditions and limited infrastructure.
-To increase access to fresh and affordable herbs and produce we grow them indoors in our facility.
+To help mitigate these challenges we own and operate a 40 foot hydroponic greenhouse container; growing ample greens without soil in subzero temperatures!

-  We work in close collaboration with the Pirursiivik Greenhouse and Social Arts Project, who help us with our growing related initiatives from sprouting to composting.
+  In our main facility we also host a small hydroponic growing tower system which is used as an educational tool for our programs.
+Our window garden and outdoor cold frame provide us the space to experiment with soil growing; we've planted everything from tomatoes and garlic, to broccoli and berries.

-  We are the proud owners of a nutritower - a hydroponic system which grows leafy herbs and vegetables without the use of soil.
-Our window garden and outdoor cold frame provide us the space to experiment with the growth of tomatoes, garlic, bok choy and more!
+  We use our locally grown fresh herbs and vegetables in recipes, programming and they are regularly shared free of charge with community members.

-  We use the fresh herbs and vegetables in recipes, programming and they are regularly harvested and taken home by community members.
+  Close collaboration with the Pirursiivik Greenhouse and Social Arts Project helped us expand and develop our growing related initiatives from sprouting to composting.
 testimonial:
   label: Testimonial
   quote: Fresh tomatoes from the plant are so much tastier than tomatoes from the